Posts

 Last week Nintendo dropped their Nintendo Switch 2 Direct, which announced many of the new games releasing alongside the hotly-anticipated console.
 While the Direct itself was met with overwhelming positive reception (if you haven’t already, please see the Moo Moo Meadows cow becoming a playable character in Mario Kart), much of this excitement was dampened by the subsequent reveal of the Switch 2’s price.

-Just look at him go!
+Just look at her go!

 The Switch 2 has been announced to be $449 USD, marking a drastic jump from its predecessor’s price of $299.99 USD upon release.
 In Canada, the Switch 2 will be $629.99 CAD, jumping up from the Switch 1’s $399.99 CAD.